enderphan94/WebPackScan/readme.md

 A Python tool to identify vulnerabilities in NPM packages extracted from websites using Wappalyzer.

-Features
+**Features**

-	•	Extracts package information using Wappalyzer.
+- Extracts package information using Wappalyzer.

-	•	Filters JavaScript libraries and verifies their availability in the NPM registry.
+- Filters JavaScript libraries and verifies their availability in the NPM registry.

-	•	Generates a package.json file for valid dependencies.
+- Generates a package.json file for valid dependencies.

-	•	Runs npm audit to detect vulnerabilities and saves a detailed report.
+- Runs npm audit to detect vulnerabilities and saves a detailed report.

-Prerequisites
+**Prerequisites**

 1. Install Node.js and NPM: Node.js Downloads.
 2. Install Python (3.6+).
 3. Install Wappalyzer:

 ```
 git clone https://github.com/tunetheweb/wappalyzer.git